thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

         Placeholder memory placeholder
     ) internal pure returns (bytes memory)
 ```
 This function extracts the parameters from the callData of the calling function.
-Based on the type of the placeholder the return of this function will store the parameters location in memory in `placeholders`.
+Based on the type of the placeholder the return of this function will store the parameters value in `placeholders`.

 ### Run